-- II.C.
-Program Coordinator - II.C.1.
-There must be a program coordinator.
-(Core) - II.C.2.
+II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core)

+II.C.2.a)

-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
+Additional administrative support must be provided based on the program size as follows: (Core)

-Number of Approved Fellow Positions Minimum FTE
+Number of Approved Fellow Positions Minimum FTE Required for Coordinator Support Minimum Additional Aggregate FTE Required for Administration of the Program 1-3 .3 0

-1-3 0.2

-4-9 0.3

-10 or more 0.4